Rodel Batocabe: Education

-As a young boy coming from humble beginnings, he was already inquisitive and entrepreneurial minded.
-His mother enrolled him at the Legazpi City's prestigious Benedictine School St. Agnes Academy just adjacent to their hometown Municipality of Daraga completing elementary and graduating with the award in Best in Social Studies in 1978.
-After his completion, he transferred to Dominican School Aquinas University (Now called University Sto Tomas- Legazpi) for his secondary education.
-The next four years saw the transformation of Batocabe into a student in pursuit of academic excellence as he was an active student leader and a consistent scholar graduating class valedictorian in 1982.
+Rodel Masigan Batocabe completed elementary school at the Legazpi City's Benedictine School St. Agnes Academy, adjacent to his hometown Municipality of Daraga, with the award Best in Social Studies in 1978.
+He then transferred to Dominican School Aquinas University (Now called University Sto Tomas- Legazpi) for secondary education.
+Here, Batocabe transformed into a student who pursued academic excellence, he was an active student leader and a consistent scholar graduating class valedictorian in 1982.

 After graduating High School Batocabe moved to Quezon City and was enrolled in University of the Philippines Diliman topping the College Scholastic Aptitude Test (CSAT), the National College Entrance Examination and the National Science and Technology Authority Scholarship Examination and even ranked in the top 100 scholars nationwide.
 Initially, Batocabe would take up engineering as his course even topping the 1982 University of the Philippines Geodetic Engineering Scholarship Examination but despite this he would later shift to take up BS Economics and earn a bachelor's degree with honors in 1986.
 He then received his law degree from the University of the Philippines College of Law in 1991 being awarded the Most Outstanding Law Intern in the same year and passing the bar exam in 1992.
 He also has a master's degree in public administration from the University of the Philippines Diliman.